PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 14:49:53
+Last updated: 2024-04-05 14:50:27
-Random Quote: I'm only nine years oldMost evil doesn't start till puberty. - Sheldon
+Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon